-Whereas the Rutgers administration imposed a salary freeze on the legacy Rutgers faculty and staff; allowed and has not taken into account major increases in health insurance premiums paid by faculty and staff, and has given no economic recognition to faculty merit in over four years; and
+The Rutgers administration imposed a salary freeze on the legacy Rutgers faculty and staff; allowed and has not taken into account major increases in health insurance premiums paid by faculty and staff, and has given no economic recognition to faculty merit in over four years.

-Whereas the Rutgers administration has failed to recognize that the legacy UMDNJ faculty has not received across the board or merit based salary increases in six years while the UMDNJ administration granted itself a four percent increase including two percent granted on the last day prior to the merger with Rutgers (June 30, 2013); and
+The Rutgers administration has failed to recognize that the legacy UMDNJ faculty has not received across the board or merit based salary increases in six years while the UMDNJ administration granted itself a four percent increase including two percent granted on the last day prior to the merger with Rutgers (June 30, 2013).

-Whereas the legacy UMDNJ faculty have experienced major increases in health insurance premiums paid by the faculty and have had the University's contributions to their retirement program capped; and
+The legacy UMDNJ faculty have experienced major increases in health insurance premiums paid by the faculty and have had the University's contributions to their retirement program capped.

-Whereas the Rutgers administration has failed to extend to the legacy UMDNJ faculty the same tuition remission benefits it offers to the legacy Rutgers faculty; and
+The Rutgers administration has failed to extend to the legacy UMDNJ faculty the same tuition remission benefits it offers to the legacy Rutgers faculty.

-Whereas the Rutgers administration has put on the table a proposal to the legacy UMDNJ faculty that provides for no across-the-board increases, and eliminates the protections of multi-year contracts currently afforded to non-tenure-track faculty; and
+The Rutgers administration has put on the table a proposal to the legacy UMDNJ faculty that provides for no across-the-board increases, and eliminates the protections of multi-year contracts currently afforded to non-tenure-track faculty.

-Whereas the administration has proposed very minimal salary improvements for full-time faculty and for staff-proposals that amount to a pay cut when inflation and further increases in health benefits cost-sharing are considered; and
+The administration has proposed very minimal salary improvements for full-time faculty and for staff-proposals that amount to a pay cut when inflation and further increases in health benefits cost-sharing are considered.

-Whereas these low percentage increases are especially unjust for contingent faculty, who provide the majority of undergraduate instruction and are generally very poorly paid; and
+These low percentage increases are especially unjust for contingent faculty, who provide the majority of undergraduate instruction and are generally very poorly paid.

-Whereas Rutgers has \$700 million in unrestricted funds in reserves-some of which can certainly be used to provide a level of compensation for faculty and staff consistent with the lofty goals expressed in the Strategic Plan of building a great faculty and a great University; and
+Rutgers has \$700 million in unrestricted funds in reserves, some of which can certainly be used to provide a level of compensation for faculty and staff consistent with the lofty goals expressed in the Strategic Plan of building a great faculty and a great University.

-Whereas, notwithstanding administration claims to the contrary, Rutgers faculty and staff are among the very lowest paid in the Big Ten, when relative cost of living is taken into consideration; and
+Notwithstanding administration claims to the contrary, Rutgers faculty and staff are among the very lowest paid in the Big Ten, when relative cost of living is taken into consideration.

-Whereas the Rutgers administration does not stint on its own compensation, having at least 78 members who earn over \$250,000 per year with a mean salary of \$330,000, well above the levels at comparable Universities; and
+The Rutgers administration does not stint on its own compensation, having at least 78 members who earn over \$250,000 per year with a mean salary of \$330,000, well above the levels at comparable Universities.

-Whereas the Rutgers administration seeks to limit the voices of students in shared governance, but seeks to justify its recalcitrance toward faculty and staff salary improvements on the basis of a false argument that salary increases mean tuition increases;
+The Rutgers administration seeks to limit the voices of students in shared governance, but seeks to justify its recalcitrance toward faculty and staff salary improvements on the basis of a false argument that salary increases mean tuition increases.